Master of Information Management and Systems

 Learn more about what the MIMS program can do for you and how to apply.

 The MIMS program produces leaders who work at the intersection of technology, information, and people.
-Recent employers include Facebook, Apple, Google, Microsoft, Autodesk, Uber, Deloitte, Salesforce, the US Coast Guard, and the Library of Congress.
+Recent employers include Facebook, Apple, Google, Microsoft, Tableau, Uber, Deloitte, Salesforce, Paypal, and Quora.

 The Master of Information Management and Systems (MIMS) program is a 48 unit, two-year full time program, designed to train students in the skills needed to succeed as information professionals.
 Such professionals must be familiar with the theory and practice of storing, organizing, retrieving and analyzing information in a variety of settings in business, the public sector, and the academic world.
 Technical expertise alone is not sufficient for success; I School graduates will be expected to perform and manage a multiplicity of information related tasks.